Telegram-Mini-Apps/telegram-apps/apps/docs/platform/test-environment.md

 - Expand the menu item, where current username is specified;
 - Hold `Shift` + `Alt` and press **right** mouse button on `Add Account` button;
 - Select `Test Server`;
 - Link the account created in the test environment.

+### Telegram for macOS

+- Fastly tap Settings icon 10 times to open the Debug Menu;
+- Hold `cmd` and click `Add Account` button;
+- Link the account created in the test environment.